General relativistic moving-mesh hydrodynamics simulations with AREPO and applications to neutron star mergers: Numerical implementation

 \section{Numerical implementation}

 We describe the most important steps of our numerical implementation focusing on the modifications and additions to the original \textsc{Arepo} code \citep{2010MNRAS.401..791S,2016MNRAS.455.1134P}.
 This includes a number of standard methods, as well as additional techniques specific to the moving-mesh approach which we adopt for solving the GRHD equations.
+Based on the employed schemes, our implementation is formally second-order both in space and time.